All Episodes

 Other countries tried that.

-It was called communism, and it just didn't work.
+It was called communism and it just didn't work.

 Socialism, highly centrally planned, collectivist policies does not work.

-These kinds of political economic models, they are despotic, they are tyrannical, they impoverish.
+Centrally planned, collectivist, these kinds of political economic models, they are despotic, they are tyrannical, they impoverish.

 Look at the economic performance.

-Together we're building the world's most prosperous economy.
+Together, we're building the world's most prosperous economy.

-And what we've done in the last three years, they said was absolutely impossible to do.
+And what we've done in the last three years, they said, was absolutely impossible to do.

 We've created nearly 180,000 new jobs right here in Colorado.